HeardLibrary/digital-scholarship/script/python/structures.md

 C. Let the user enter the name of an item.
 Iterate through the list of items and check each one to see if it matches the name entered by the user.
 If so, print the price.

-D. Set a flag named `matched` equal to `False` at the start of the script.
+D. Set a flag named `matched` equal to `False` before the loop.
 If there is a match, set the value of `matched` equal to `True`.
 If at the end of the loop there was no match, print a message saying so.

 ## Lists of dictionaries